-Using case studies and field experience, the Master´s Programme in Agroecology guides students through a learning process on agriculture as an open system, dependent on its global and regional surroundings, as well as people and local resources.
-The programme offers a head start for students who seek to work with development or research for agriculture to support small-scale farmers.
+Using case studies and field experience, the Master's Program in Agroecology guides students through a learning process on agriculture as an open system, dependent on its global and regional surroundings, as well as people and local resources.
+The program offers a head start for students who seek to work with development or research for agriculture to support small-scale farmers.

-Farming and food production are ecologically, economically and socially important in all societies.
+Farming and food production are ecologically, economically, and socially important in all societies.
 Worldwide there is a need for academic experts that can deal with land use systems that are complex, multifunctional and rapidly changing.
-This programme investigates the social, economic and environmental barriers and opportunities for small scale and sustainable agricultural production.
-Some examples of subjects are: agronomy in a systems ecology perspective; farm production integrated with nature conservation and production of ecosystem services; the sociology of farming and agriculture.
+This program investigates the social, economic and environmental barriers and opportunities for small-scale and sustainable agricultural production.
+Some examples of subjects are agronomy in a systems ecology perspective; farm production integrated with nature conservation and production of ecosystem services; the sociology of farming and agriculture.

 Learning through experience

-The programme is based on learning through experience, which means that the complexity of real life situations is the starting-point for study activities.
-The programme uses real-life case material, for students to test and practice their ongoing acquired knowledge and skills.
+The program is based on learning through experience, which means that the complexity of real-life situations is the starting-point for study activities.
+The program uses real-life case material, for students to test and practice their ongoing acquired knowledge and skills.

-The programme contains theoretical bases and methodologies for agroecological and interdisciplinary analyses needed to contribute to sustainable development of livelihoods based on local renewable resources.
-The programme emphasizes the relationship between biological resources and human societies.
+The program contains theoretical bases and methodologies for agroecological and interdisciplinary analyses needed to contribute to sustainable development of livelihoods based on local renewable resources.
+The program emphasizes the relationship between biological resources and human societies.

-The programme has an international focus based upon educational partnership between SLU and Universities in Ethiopia and Uganda.
-The Programme is first and foremost based on agroecological systems and experiences from Nordic agriculture, applied to tropical settings.
+The program has an international focus based upon an educational partnership between SLU and Universities in Ethiopia and Uganda.
+The Program is first and foremost based on agro-ecological systems and experiences from Nordic agriculture, applied to tropical settings.

 Diverse cultural backgrounds and academic experiences among students are both encouraged and regarded as constructive for the overall training process.

-The programme is based on recurrent inputs from real life cases both from Sweden and Africa.
+The program is based on recurrent inputs from real life cases both from Sweden and Africa.